ChandlerU11/ChandlerU11.github.io/content/posts/clean_data.md

 ## Bringing in Some Outside Help

 Unfortunately, Garmin uses a somewhat cryptic system to log the location of runs.
 It usually titles each activity as either the county or city name plus "Running" with no other geolocation data to go along with it.
-To help us get started, let's look at where my runs occured that are missing tempurature data.
+To help us get started, let's look at where my runs occurred that are missing temperature data.

 ```python